terminatorul/xref-tag/README.md

 ## Vim support function

-If you have multiple sub-projects, each with their own cross-reference file `cscope.out` (and `cscope.lib.out`), you can use the bellow function with the `Vim` editor to load them all for source browsing while editing:
+If you have multiple sub-projects with their own cross-reference file `cscope.out` (and `cscope.lib.out`), you can use the bellow function with the `Vim` editor to load them all for source browsing while editing: